tesults/cypress-documentation/content/guides/core-concepts/cypress-app.md

 inspect elements as you would in your normal application.
 The DOM is completely available for debugging.

-<DocsImage src="/img/guides/core-concepts/v10/component-under-test.png" alt="Cypress app showing mounted component and password assertion"></DocsImage>
+<DocsImage src="/img/guides/core-concepts/v10/component-under-test.png" alt="Cypress showing mounted component and password assertion"></DocsImage>

 The CUT also displays in the size and orientation specified in your tests.
 You can change the size or orientation with the